alethea-io/lyra/book/src/reducers/deno.md

-# Deno
+# Deno Reducers

-With the deno reducer is possible to create a custom reducer for logics that the builtin reducers don't have support.
-This reducer is only enable with the deno feature on build.
+The deno reducer enables users to easily create javascript reducers for custom block transformation logic which then plugs into Lyra.
+There is an existing library of javascript reducers available in the [Quill](https://github.com/alethea-io/quill) repo.

 ## Configuration